Computational quantum transport: a scattering approach perspective: Selected applications

 \subsubsection{Non-linear conductance in short junctions}

-We start with a use case where density functional theory (DFT) is used to compute the non-linear current voltage characteristics of nanodevices.
-As we have seen in the preceding section, it is crucial to treat the electron-electron interaction at least at the mean field level to calculate non-linear corrections to the conductance.
-DFT calculations do that by design and have been used in many situations \cite{sanvito2011}.
+We start with a use case where density functional theory (DFT) is used to compute the non-linear current-voltage characteristics of nanodevices.
+As highlighted in Sec.~\ref{sec:SCQE_1}, it is crucial to treat the electron-electron interaction at least at the mean-field level to calculate non-linear corrections to the conductance.
+DFT + NEGF calculations do this by design.

 Early calculations and later benchmarks focused on short wires made of a few atoms, e.g., C, Al or Au \cite{lang1995,brandbyge2002,palacios2002,rocha2006}.
-The calculations soon extended to molecular nanoelectronics \cite{diventra2001,ke2004,faleev2005,finch2009,saha2010}.
+The calculations soon extended to molecular nanoelectronics \cite{diventra2001,ke2004,faleev2005,varga2007,finch2009,saha2010,sergueev2010}.
 Despite the sensitivity of the conductance to the nature of the molecule-electrode contact, it was found in \cite{diventra2000} that the qualitative shape of the experimental $I-V$ characteristics could be recovered.
-Another topic that attracted a strong interest is carbon nanotubes \cite{taylor2001} as well as graphene-based devices with either a transistor-like geometry \cite{ozaki2010,areshkin2010,papior2016} or multi-terminal cross bar geometry \cite{botello-Mendez2011,habib2012,saha2013}.
+Another topic that attracted a strong interest is carbon nanotubes \cite{taylor2001,cook2011,cook2012} as well as graphene-based devices with either a transistor-like geometry \cite{ozaki2010,areshkin2010,papior2016} or multi-terminal crossbar geometry \cite{botello-Mendez2011,habib2012,saha2013}.
 Possible applications of these devices include DNA sensing using nanopores in graphene \cite{saha2012}.
-Recent works have extended the studies to other 2D materials such as MoS$_2$ \cite{garcia-lekue2015}
+Recent works have extended the studies to other 2D materials such as MoS$_2$ \cite{garcia-lekue2015}.

-Despite their widespread use, it should be noted that these DFT techniques have serious limitations for the study of small junctions.
-Perhaps the most important one is that these techniques do not account for the ubiquitous phenomena of Coulomb blockade.
-Another limitation is that most studies ignore phonons and more generally atomic displacements that may be triggered by the out-of-equilibrium situation.
-In the presence of bound states, an additional prescription must be given to determine their occupations \cite{li2007}.
-In some situations, it is important to properly account for the charge redistribution rather deeply inside the electrodes \cite{mera2005}.
+For a comprehensive review of quantum transport in molecular junctions and the limitations of DFT methods, we refer to, e.g., \cite{sanvito2011, evers2020}.